 Kalyan's second project, Provincializing 9/11: Terror, Geopolitics, and Contemporary Literature, contends that multi-ethnic and global South writers construct literary genealogies of terror to interrogate the mythic status of 9/11 as a foundational event in global histories of terrorism.
 At the invitation of the POLIS Project, he presented a portion of the work at the CUNY Graduate Center, where he was also in conversation with former Guantánamo detainee and author Mohamedou Ould Slahi and his editor Larry Siems.

-Kalyan's academic articles and book reviews are forthcoming or have been published in journals such as NOVEL: A Forum on Fiction, Textual Practice, South Asia Review, and Twentieth-Century Literature.
-He is currently a Visiting Assistant Professor at Haverford College, and has previously taught courses on race, ethnicity, and literature at Penn's English department, the Asian American Studies Program, and Michigan State University.
+Kalyan's work is forthcoming or has been published in journals such as NOVEL: A Forum on Fiction, Journal of Asian American Studies, Textual Practice, South Asia Review, and Twentieth-Century Literature.
+He has taught courses on race, ethnicity, and literature at Haverford's History department, Penn's English department, the Asian American Studies Program, and Michigan State University.